intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

            the access groups for inner loop accesses should be distinct from the access group for outer loop accesses that are not also in the inner loop.
-   2. For the new parallel loop annotation, the front end should generate `llvm.access.group` metadata on all the memory accesses and function calls in the loop body, and a `llvm.loop.parallel_accesses` on the loop with that access group(s) as argument.
+   2. For parallel loops (if implemented in the future), the front end should generate `llvm.access.group` metadata on all the memory accesses and function calls in the loop body, and a `llvm.loop.parallel_accesses` on the loop with that access group(s) as argument.
 As with ivdep, in nested loops the outer loop will have the access groups of the accesses in the outer loop as well as the accesses in the inner loop, whereas the inner loop will only have the access groups of the inner loop accesses.
 Additionally, the frontend is free to generate the access groups as it sees fit, as long as all the access groups are provided to the same `llvm.loop.parallel_accesses` metadata.

+### LLVM Metadata to SPIR-V-Friendly LLVM Metadata

+Since the `llvm.loop.no_depends` and `llvm.loop.no_depends_safelen` metadata are vendor-specific, they will need to be translated to a SPIR-V friendly format before they can be translated to SPIR-V. This is done by using the following
+rules:

+1. Each `llvm.loop.no_depends` is translated into a new `spirv.dependency_accesses` metadata attached to the same loop and with the same arguments as the original metadata.
+The last argument will be 0.
+2. Each `llvm.loop.no_depends_safelen` is translated into a new `spirv.dependency_accesses` metadata attached the same loop and with the same arguments as the original metadata.
+This will also have the safelen as the last argument.

 ### LLVM Metadata to SPIR-V Translation